legionpro/LgnAssesment-Swift-UIKit/README.md

 - demonstrate of using the modern native and third-party API in swift projects;
 - avoid overengeneering
 - SOLID, clean architecture, MVVM (in appropriate cases)
-- spent little time on UI
+- spent little time on UI (were not requirements here)

 ### results: